Table of Contents:

 3. The classic method: pin + cut

-You place the pattern directly on the fabric, pin it, then cut around.
+You place the pattern directly on the fabric, pin it, then cut around it.

 Fast, but less precise and less suitable for multi-size patterns.